joannakl/cs102/projects/project3.markdown

 #### <code class="code_title">StackOfSpaces</code> class
-This class should implement the `SetOfSpaces` interface.
+This class should implement the `PossibleLocations` interface.
 It should be a reference based stack that uses your own doubly linked list as the internal storage.
 Note that in order to implement the interface the typical `push` method needs to be called `add` and the typical `pop` method needs to be called `remove`.